chenglch/python-xcat3client/README.rst

     Positional arguments:
       <subcommand>
-        create              Enroll node(s) into xCAT3 service
+        bootdev             Set/Get next boot device (net or disk or cdrom). create              Enroll node(s) into xCAT3 service
         delete              Unregister node(s) from the xCAT3 service. deploy              Deployment service for nodes (not complete) export              Export node(s) information as a specific json data file
-        get-boot-device     Get next boot device of nodes. get-power           Get power state of nodes.
         import              Import node(s) information from json data file list                List the node(s) which are registered with the xCAT3 service.
+        power               Power operation on/off/reset/status for nodes
-        set-boot-device     Set next boot device net or disk or cdrom. set-power           Power nodes on or off or reboot. show                Show detailed information about node(s).
+        show                Show detailed information about node(s).
         update              Update information about registered node(s).
         network-create      Register network into xCAT3 service.